 What’s going on here?

 Let’s be clear.
-The woman who lodged the complaint is not an official whistleblower nor did she seek legal protections for her actions.
+The woman who initiated the complaint leading to Rosenthal’s dismissal is not an official whistleblower nor did she seek legal protections for her actions.
 She was an unhappy employee, and she launched a public attack on Susan Rosenthal.
+That, in itself, violated state guidelines.

 At RIOC for over four years, Rosenthal was a firm, decisive leader, and such leaders always accumulate some enemies.
 Egos clash, hurt feelings burn.

-The writer does not ask for Rosenthal’s firing, but appeals for “progress,” claiming that others were protecting the president/CEO, some in fear of losing their jobs.
+The disgruntled employee does not ask for Rosenthal’s firing, but appeals for “progress,” claiming that others were protecting the president/CEO, some in fear of losing their jobs.

 Using a popular buzz word, she calls work at RIOC as “Toxic.”